tsurai/kern/README.md

 ### Testing

 kern is using parts of the [catch] unit-testing framework for internal testing.
-All necessary files are beings distributed with kern and can be found in the **tests/catch** subdirectory.
+All necessary files are being distributed with kern and can be found in the **tests/catch** subdirectory.
 Catch is licensed under the Boost Software License 1.0